-There are approximately 60,000 registered dogs in Singapore, with another 120,000 possibly unregistered dogs for a total of 180,000 dogs.
-Of these, only about 20% are big dogs – or those which are, by our definition, too big for HDB dwellers – taller than 50 cm at the shoulders and weighing more than 15 kg.
+There are approximately 60,000 registered dogs in Singapore, with another 120,000 possibly unregistered dogs for a total of 180,000 dogs (figs for 2019).
+Of these, only about 20 percent are big dogs – taller than 50 cm at the shoulders and weighing more than 15 kg.

-This week, on the eve of our first ever Big Breeds and Breakfast event happening tomorrow 27 July 2019, we thought we’d take a moment to share a list of the top big dog breeds in Singapore.
+Pets Magazine's first-ever Big Breeds and Breakfast event on 27 July 2019, shared a list of the top big dog breeds in Singapore.
 Is yours on this list?

 Weight: 32 – 45 kg

 Height: 61 – 72 cm

 Temperament: Fearless, Intelligent, Obedient, Energetic, Loyal, Alert, Confident

 These muscular-looking dogs are best known for playing guard dogs in Hollywood movies, where they play their roles with stereotypical fierceness and aggression.
 In real life, however, they tend to be calm, even-tempered, and sociable.

 Weight: 35 – 60 kg